 If this treatment is successful and occurs before the development of irreversible kidney damage, the good news is that there will be no long-term consequences.

-Therefore, take your kitty to a vet upon suspecting that it has ingested any part of the flower, pollen, or drank water from the flower vase.
+Therefore, take your kitty to a vet upon suspecting that they have ingested any part of the flower, pollen, or drank water from the flower vase.
 You can call your vet or the pet poison control center within your location.

 The type of lily ingested could prompt emergency medical attention.
 It is also essential to bring the lily with you to the vet or take a picture of the plant.
 By doing so, your vet will be able to determine if the plant is very poisonous or mildly toxic.